nardost/py-excel-1/README.md

-# EXPERIMENTS WITH PYTHIN AND EXCEL
+# EXPERIMENTS WITH PYTHON AND EXCEL

 This script reads a CSV file, iterates through the rows, and generates a dummy SQL insert script.